rahulrock213/switch/docs/The Procedure for Building Quantum Firmware.md

 ### For Alleycat3

 - Navigate to the extracted SDK folder.
-- Execute the command: `./src/build-qn-sw225-ac3.sh`.

-### For Aldrin2

-- Navigate to the extracted SDK folder.
-- Execute the command: `./src/build-qn-sw225-a2.sh`.
+- Execute the command: `./src/build-qn-ros6.sh`.

 ### For Alleycat5 and Data  Center switch

 - Navigate to the extracted SDK folder.
-- Execute the command: `./src/build-qn-sw225-ros7.sh`.
+- Execute the command: `./src/build-qn-ros7.sh`.
 ---